danhjun/ITE-253/README.md

 ### What is a Subnet Mask?

-A subnet mask is used to differentiate the network portion of an IP address from the host portion.
+A subnet mask differentiates the network portion of an IP address from the host portion.
 In the case of a `/20` subnet mask:
 - The first 20 bits are designated for the network part.
 - The remaining 12 bits are designated for the host part.